jeremiahsnapp/dev-lxc/docs/configuration.md

 #### Server Specific Settings

-It is possible to define different values for `base_container`, `mounts` or `ssh-keys` for a particular server type or even for a particular server as you can see in the following snippet.
+It is possible to define different values for `enable_build_snapshots`, `base_container`, `mounts` or `ssh-keys` for a particular server type or even for a particular server as you can see in the following snippet.

 ```
 nodes: